catmcgee/ethrome/README.md

-# Noir workshop for Verfiable Summit
+# ETHRome Workshop

-## ZK Intuitions: Thinking like a Circuit
+## ZK Intuitions: Writing your first circuits in Noir

-In this workshop, we will go through some differences between regular functional programming with Rust and circuit programming with Noir.
-We will explore the Alibaba cave in more detail - for each intuition, we'll explore what it might look like in Rust and then fix it to work in Noir.

-You can find the workshop slides [here](https://docs.google.com/presentation/d/1IQeb5c4W7kCc0ep6W1Pw0vZuD2Sv62Wi9rSUr6lxtcM/edit?usp=sharing).
+In this workshop, we will

+- introduce the Alibaba cave to get an intuition for zero knowledge
+- start a new Noir program from scratch and write a circuit, generate a proof, and verify it
+- explore more advanced verions of the Alibaba cave to understand SNARKs and more up-to-date ZK cryptography
+- use these advanced versions to write circuits, understanding how Noir differs from functional programming in Rust
+- deploy a Solidity verifier so we can verify our circuits in EVM

 ## Circuits